 All playoff games will be played with the same RULES & REGULATIONS provided for regular season games unless otherwise instructed by the Commissioner.

 PLAYOFF ELIGIBILITY requires that every player on the submitted roster must have played at least :01 second in (3) REGULAR SEASON GAMES in order to qualify (or, if injured, they must show up for the game).
 This requirement may be changed at TDL’s discretion taking into consideration the length of each season and other reasonable factors.
 Any changes to these regulations will usually be decided on and announced by mid-season.

 INJURY EXCEPTION: If a player has been lost for the season due to injury, and a team can’t add a replacement player with enough eligible games, an injury exception may be added if approved by ALL league captains.
 An exception may also apply for players that simply will not be available during the playoffs–but this must also be approved by league captains.
 ANY PLAYER THAT HAS BEEN OFFICIALLY REPLACED MAY NOT RETURN FOR THE REMAINDER OF THE SEASON.

 IMPORTANT NOTE: Any team that uses an ineligible player without league approval MUST FORFEIT any playoff game in which the ineligible player participated.

-Playoff seeding will be determined first according to overall league record (by conference if applicable).
-If teams have identical overall league records at the end of the regular season, the following tie-breakers will apply (in order):
+Playoff seeding is determined by overall league record.
+If teams have identical records at the end of the regular season, the following regular season tie-breakers will apply (in order of priority):